Happiness Chemicals and How to Hack Them For Better Mental Health

 I hope this makes the science behind these “happy brain chemicals” a little clearer!

-Knowing what each of these happy brain chemicals are and how to hack them will help you identify what you can do to boost your mood and improve your overall mental well-being.
+Knowing each of these happiness chemicals and how to hack them will help you identify what you can do to boost your mood and improve your overall mental well-being.
 If you want to take charge of your mental health, you should grab my printable mental health journal to work through the tough stuff!

 Wish you had a way to manage your anxiety symptoms?
 Grab my (free!) printable anxiety tracker below!